Riki0923/Rock-Paper-Scissors/README.md

 # addBalance

-- Pretty Simple, this function can add the balance for the msg.sender
+- Pretty Simple, this function can add more tokens to the msg.sender's address

 # CreateRound